marigold-dev/training-dapp-2/README.md

 Let's explain it first
 - `#import <SRC_FILE> <NAMESPACE>` : import your source code that will be mutated and your unit tests.
 For more information [module doc](https://ligolang.org/docs/language-basics/modules)
-- `let _tests = (main : PokeGameTest.main_fn) : bool` : you need to provide the test suite that will be run by the framework.
+- `let _tests = (main : PokeGameTest.main_fn) : unit` : you need to provide the test suite that will be run by the framework.
 As we don't have a main function, we just wrap it into a global function
-- `let _test_mutation = () : bool =>` : this is the definition of the mutations tests
+- `let _test_mutation = () : unit =>` : this is the definition of the mutations tests
 - `Test.mutation_test_all(PokeGame.main,_tests)` : This will take the first argument as the source code to mutate and the second argument as unit test suite funtion to run over.
 It returns a list of mutations that succeed (if size > 0 then bad test coverage) or empty list (good, even mutants did not harm your code)
 - `let test_mutation = _test_mutation();` : as you see it works the same as ligo unit tests and will be run the same way